qkzk/fm/development.md

 - [ ] update the animation

 - [ ] build option to force reset of config file, warn the user at first start
-- [ ] optionable "plugin" started from config file.
-Would require every option to be `Option<Plugin>` and may cause problems with the borrow checker.
 - [ ] edit folder like a buffer [oil like](https://github.com/stevearc/oil.nvim)
 - [ ] allow pipe in execution
-- [ ] refactor cryptdevice and iso_file

-  - [ ] mode to handle those mounts.
-ATM it's all over the place...
-  - [ ] allow mounting some other devices
-  - [ ] list non mounted devices, list all mount points
-  - [ ] act on them

 - [ ] Version 0.1.50 : safety & memory usage